—FAQ—Q: Does this work on Wii U console?

 —SUMMARY OF MODIFICATIONS—

-- Rebalanced weapon attributes and price – all weapons of a "family" have equal total damage.
-Attack power and durability are simplified to the nearest multiplier of 5 to make them easier to understand.
+- Rebalanced weapon attributes – all weapons of a "family" (Soldier, Gerudo, etc.) have equal total damage.
+Stats are rounded to the nearest multiple of 5 for simplicity.
 Base durability is shown in the item description;

-- Roasted materials now grant short but powerful special effects;
+- Roasted materials can now grant short but powerful special effects;

 - Swim faster, climb in rain more reliably;